Diccionario de la lengua española

-The Dictionary was created to maintain the linguistic purity of the Spanish language; unlike many English-language dictionaries, the DLE is intended to be authoritative and prescriptive, rather than descriptive.
+The dictionary was created to maintain the linguistic purity of the Spanish language; unlike many English-language dictionaries, it is intended to be authoritative and prescriptive, rather than descriptive.

 Origin and development

 Purpose

-When the RAE was founded in 1713, one of its primary objectives was to compile an authoritative Castilian Spanish dictionary.
-Its first statutes said in 1715 that the Academy's purpose was to:
+When the RAE was founded in 1713, one of its primary objectives was to compile an authoritative Spanish dictionary.
+Its first statutes said in 1715 that its purpose was to: